 Most people cringe at the sight or thought of a spider.
 If your idea of a spider is less than pleasant, check out our book list to find out about how helpful spiders are and read stories about friendly spiders.
-Whether you’re looking for spider books for preschoolers during a letter S week, spider books for kindergarten Halloween themes, or just some fiction and nonfiction books about spiders to ready any time with kids interested in these creepy crawly creatures, you’ll find tons of great spider book ideas in this list.
+Whether you’re looking for spider books for preschoolers during a preschool spider theme week, spider books for kindergarten Halloween themes, or just some fiction and nonfiction books about spiders to ready any time with kids interested in these creepy crawly creatures, you’ll find tons of great spider book ideas in this list.

 More Resources for Little Book Lovers